Introduction to Python

 MaximoFN

-Finally, we can convert another data type to string
+Lastly, we can convert another type of data into a string

 n = 5print(type (n))string = str(n)print(type(string))